eazow/knowledge-hierarchy/english/new-concept-english/4/Lesson_38_Water_and_the_traveller.md

-Alcohol may be a medical disinfectant, but should not be relied upon to sterilize water.
-Ethanol is more effective at a concentration of 50-70 per cent; below 20 per cent, its bactericidal action is negligible.
-Spirits labelled 95 proof contain only about 47 per cent alcohol.
-Beware of methylated alcohol, which is very poisonous, and should never be added to drinking water.
+Alcohol may be a medical **disinfectant**, but should not be relied upon to **sterilize** water.
+Ethanol is more effective at a concentration of 50-70 percent; below 20 percent, its **bactericidal** action is **negligible**.
+Spirits labelled 95 proof contain only about 47 percent alcohol.
+Beware of **methylated** alcohol, which is very poisonous, and should never be added to drinking water.